 - Handling real estate and tenant issues

-- Ensuring compliance with labeling and safety regulations
+- Ensuring compliance with cannabis labeling and safety regulations

 - Aggressively pursuing and defending litigation matters

-Canna Law Group’s commitment to this industry runs deep.
-Our lawyers are actively involved in nation-wide organizations like the National Cannabis Industry Association (one of our lawyers is on its national board) and we regularly speak and present at the National Marijuana Business Conference, NORML annual meetings, state and national legislatures, state and local bar association seminars, and community outreach events.
-We also host well-attended quarterly seminars and industry parties.
+Canna Law Group’s commitment to the cannabis industry runs deep.
+Our lawyers are actively involved in nation-wide organizations and we regularly speak and present at the National Marijuana Business Conference, NORML annual meetings, state and national legislatures, state and local bar association seminars, and community outreach events.
+We also host our own well-attended seminars and industry parties.